chatxbt/contextd-ts/examples/redis_contextd.md

-Sure, here's the example written as a GitHub Markdown document or blog post:

 # Using contextd with Redis

-[contextd](https://github.com/contextualized/contextd) is a Python library for managing context data in applications.
+[`contextd`](https://github.com/contextualized/contextd-ts) is a TypeScript library for managing context data in applications.
 It provides a simple and flexible way to store and retrieve context-specific data, such as user preferences, session information, or application state.

 In this example, we'll demonstrate how to use `contextd` with Redis as the backend store for storing and retrieving context data.